 !
 SAVE THE DATE !
 The program admits students to begin during the Summer (June) semester only.
-The next round of applications will be due December 1, 2023 to begin in Summer 2024.
-If you would like to attend one of our on-line information and Q&A sessions, please register here: MS in Counseling On-line Info Session Registration 9/11/2023 12:00-1:00pm EST
+The next round of applications will be due December 1, 2024 to begin in Summer 2025.
+If you would like to attend one of our on-line information and Q&A sessions, please register here: [We are in the process of securing a schedule and will update ASAP.]

 !
 SAVE THE DATE !

-If you would like to attend one of our on-line information and Q&A sessions, please register here: MS in Counseling On-line Info Session Registration
+If you would like to attend one of our on-line information and Q&A sessions, please register here: [We are in the process of securing a schedule and will update ASAP.]

 Prospective applicants must submit an online application to the Office of Graduate Admissions.
 Please Note: The GRE is not required for applicants to the School Counseling Program.